deasmi/steamdeck-notes/README.md

 So, what can you do ?
 And how likely to go wrong is it (L/M/H/C(ertain) ?

 .
 Install extra desktop software from the store (L)
 .
-Use it as a desktop, sync your firefox/chrome settings (L) .
+Use it as a desktop, sync your Firefox/chrome settings (L) .
 Use Heroic game launcher to install GOG/Epic (M)
   .
-GOG works well, Witcher 3 and Cyberpunk running ok, but without Steam shaders .
+GOG works well, Witcher 3 and Cyberpunk running OK, but without Steam shaders .
 EPIC is a shit show, well won't run RDR2 and that's all I care about .
 Use Lutris to install games/game stores (L)
   .
 These are self contained in a single directory.
-You will have one launcher install per game (~200M) so will have to logon seperately
+You will have one launcher install per game (~200M) so will have to logon separately
   .
 All wine settings for launcher and game are independent of other games .
 Manually install Origin/GOG/Epic (M/H)
-  - See youtube, rabbit hole, things end up wherever the youtuber thought best.
+  - See YouTube, rabbit hole, things end up wherever the youtuber thought best.
 .
 Use Boilr to import manual Origin/GOG/Epic games into Steam (L) .
 Get steamgrid SGDBOOP working to manage artwork (C) . https://github.com/SteamGridDB/SGDBoop/issues/25 - open issue